-The Edwards Aquifer is San Antonio’s primary source of drinking water.
-In 2000, the citizens of San Antonio recognized the need to protect this vital resource and approved a 1/8-cent local sales tax to fund the identification and purchase of sensitive properties over the aquifer.
-The properties range in size from 50 to 1,164 acres and are located primarily over north central and northwest Bexar County.
+The Edwards Aquifer is the primary source of drinking water for more than 2 million people in south central Texas.
+In 2000, the citizens of San Antonio recognized the need to protect this unique resource that is so vital for health, recreation, and economic growth and approved a 1/8-cent local sales tax to fund the identification and purchase of sensitive properties over the aquifer.
+The properties ranged in size from 42 to 1,164 acres, located primarily in north central and northwest Bexar County.

-The City of San Antonio selected Green Spaces Alliance – along with The Nature Conservancy and the Trust for Public Land – as one of three land-protecting entities that would implement Proposition Three.
+The City of San Antonio selected Green Spaces Alliance – along with The Nature Conservancy of Texas and the Trust for Public Land – to help implement Proposition Three.
 Green Spaces Alliance’s work on the project resulted in the acquisition of more than 1,800 acres of aquifer-protecting parkland for the public.

 In 2005 and again in 2010, San Antonio’s voters approved another 1/8-cent sales tax to fund the protection of the Edwards Aquifer.
-Under Proposition One, the City of San Antonio purchases conservation easements on private property located over the sensitive Edwards Aquifer Recharge Zone in Bexar, Medina, and Uvalde Counties.
+Under Proposition One, the City of San Antonio was authorized to purchase conservation easements on private property located over the sensitive Edwards Aquifer Recharge Zone in Bexar, Medina, and Uvalde Counties.

-Over the years, Green Spaces’ work on Proposition One has protected nearly 20,000 acres of land over the Edwards Aquifer Recharge Zone.
+Total area protected by the City’s Aquifer Protection Program exceeds 110,000 acres.
+Green Spaces’ work on Proposition One has helped protect more than 35,000 of those acres.
 One of the protected properties – the Record Buck Ranch – includes the Seco Sinkhole, which contributes hundreds of thousands of gallons of water to the aquifer every year.